Collegiate-Edu-Nation/chatbot-util/README.md

 ## Advanced Usage
 ### Verify results
-flake.nix contains a basic script for verifying that the output of running chatbot-util matches the preexisting Permutated.csv.
+flake.nix contains a basic script for verifying that the output of running chatbot-util either exactly matches the preexisting Permutated.csv, or only contains new and unmodified entries.
 This is very helpful for ensuring deterministic output over time

 Run this command to verify.
 If successful, 'verified' will be printed to console